everpress-co/local-google-fonts/README.md

 ### 0.9

--   new: options to load fonts automatically.
+-   new: options to load fonts automatically

 ### 0.8